mljar/mercury/docs/src/content/docs/deploy/index.md

 ---
-title: Tutorials
+title: Deploy
-description: Step-by-step guides for using the API.
+description: How to deploy Python notebooks as Mercury web apps
 # Optional: no right-side ToC on this index
 #tableOfContents: false
 ---